In this article:

 4. Close the furnace door & secure any screws.

-- Ensure Bluetooth is turned on, the HAVEN IAQ App will now connect to the HAVEN Central Air Monitor
+- Turn on Bluetooth on your mobile device so HAVEN IAQ App can connect to the HAVEN Central Air Monitor.

 - Connect to the home’s WiFi network - your customer must supply the WiFi network name and password.

-- Just before the installation is complete, our system will run a self-analysis on the Monitor, connectivity, and our suite of sensors:
+The air handler should be running during this next self check: Just before the installation is complete, our system will run a self-analysis on the Monitor, connectivity, and our suite of sensors.

 - Cloud analysis